mde/ejs/docs/syntax.md

 If the file specified has an extension and is an absolute path, that file is included.
 If it does not have an extension, `.ejs` is automatically appended.
-If the file is not an absolute path, the file is searched in the same directory as the parent template's.
+If the file is not an absolute path, the file is searched in the same directory as the parent template’s.

 #### Whitespace control